Fuel from production plastic: a new recycling method created in Novosibirsk

 Polyvinyl chloride is one of the most common polymers.
-About 1 million tons of PVC are produced annually in Russia, with a total output of basic polymers at 7.5 million tons.
+About 1 million tons of PVC are produced annually in Russia, with a total output of 7.5 million tons of basic polymers.
 However, existing methods for disposing of this plastic are not safe.
 Burning it produces air-polluting substances, and chemical decomposition is too expensive.
 Burying PVC in the ground also harms the soil.

 Scientists have proposed a method for disposing of PVC in non-hydrogen reducing environments that does not harm the environment.
 It is based on catalytic hydrodechlorination — in this process, chlorine atoms are replaced by hydrogen atoms, and chlorine is removed as a safe inorganic salt.

-According to scientists, the new method allows converting PVC liquefaction products into safe and useful compounds that can serve as raw materials for synthetic fuel using special catalysts.
+According to scientists, the new method makes it possible to turn PVC liquefaction products into safe and useful compounds that can serve as raw materials for synthetic fuel using special catalysts.

 The technology will significantly reduce harmful emissions into the atmosphere when scaled up.